 What Does Spinal Stenosis Feel Like?

-Spinal stenosis is a condition caused by the narrowing of the spine—specifically affecting the spaces within the spine and putting pressure on the nerves.
-This causes pain in the back and neck and can be quite difficult to deal with.
+Spinal stenosis is a condition caused by the narrowing of the spine, specifically affecting the spaces within the spine and putting pressure on the nerves.
+This can lead to chronic pain in the back and neck, and if left untreated, can significantly reduce quality of life.

 Although spinal stenosis is characterized by pain in the back and neck, in some cases, it can radiate throughout the body.
 The pain may be accompanied by tingling, numbness, and muscle weakness, which can worsen over time.

 What is the Context of Pain Within Spinal Stenosis?